 Once your detox comes to an end, you may want to seek further treatment for your addiction.
 Cravings, withdrawal symptoms, and any associated mental disorders can still linger for several weeks.
 During this time, you are incredibly vulnerable and may relapse.
 A treatment specialist can provide an array of therapies and treatments to help you manage your addiction and address any underlying mental health issues.

 What is Vicodin?
 To find out more, contact Kemah Palms.
 We provide detox, rehab, and aftercare for Vicodin addiction.
-Call us at [Direct] to find out more about our Vicodin addiction treatment center in Kemah, TX.
+Call us today to find out more about our Vicodin addiction treatment center in Kemah, TX.